squint-cljs/squint/doc/ai/adr/0003-defrecord.md

 property keys are not.

 Why: squint map keys are strings, so `(:first-name rec)`, `keys`, `seq` and `reduce-kv` must see the exact field name as the key.
-Munging the property (CLJS stores `self__.first_name`) would break every map operation on the field.
-CLJS hides this behind generated `ILookup` cases per field; squint gets it for free by storing the honest key.
+CLJS munges the property (`this.first_name = first_name`) and compensates with per-record generated code: `-lookup` carries a literal `case` mapping each keyword back to its munged accessor, and `-seq` rebuilds entries with the keyword keys.
+That per-type table generation is exactly what the shared-implementation design (below) removes, so squint stores the map key as the property key and the shared impls read fields with no translation.

-Consequence: fields live as own enumerable props, so the extmap needs no separate structure.
-An extra `assoc`'d key is just one more own property.
+Consequences: fields live as own enumerable props, so the extmap needs no separate structure and an extra `assoc`'d key is just one more own property.
+JS dot interop on dashed fields differs from CLJS: `rec.first_name` works there, squint needs `rec["first-name"]`.
+Undashed fields dot-access the same in both.

 ## Decision: behavior through the shared protocols, not special cases